ClaudeBot/ClaudeBot/README.md

 ### Configuring

-CaludeBot's genetic information may be set for different environments via environment variables.
+CaludeBot's genetic information may be set for different environments via environment variables (also known as [config vars on Heroku](https://devcenter.heroku.com/articles/config-vars)).
 To operate in an IRC environment however, the following environment variables must be set:

 - **HUBOT_IRC_SERVER**